varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -s <file,path[,size[,granularity[,advice]]]>

   The file backend stores data in a file on disk.
 The file will be accessed using mmap.
-Note that this storage is reset every time ``varnishd`` starts.
+Note that this storage provide no cache persistence.

   The path is mandatory.
 If path points to a directory, a temporary file will be created in that directory and immediately unlinked.
 If